Behind Every Number Is a Person

 With no safe passage and no end to the conflict, each day the distance between Bashar and a normal life grows wider.
 Not because he isn't trying.
 Because the ground beneath him keeps being taken away.

 Bashar knows the world has a big heart.
 Individual people, he said, want to help.
-And that matters enormously.
-They have internet, and they see how the world is reacting.
-But he also knows that individual goodwill, alone, is not enough to stop a remotely-operated weapon.
+And that matters enormously to him — they have internet, and they see how the world is reacting.

 He smiled when we spoke.
 Not because things are fine.
 But because he has decided, somewhere inside himself, that his dignity is not something the war gets to take.

 That decision — made daily, in a tent, with tanks not so distant — is one of the bravest things we have ever witnessed.
+We share his story with full hearts, and we pray that peace will prevail, and that he and his family can continue their lives with the dignity they have never stopped carrying.

 How you can help